nickchoate/Regexer/README.md

 I've always had a love/hate relationship with Regular Expressions and wanted a library to help me build them easily that would also enable self documenting code.
 There's nothing worse than trying to debug something and coming across a huge regular expression that stops me in my tracks.

 ## Oh okay, how does it work?
-Well, the Regexer library allows you to build a regular expression in code, which will then return either a fully escaped regular expression as a `String` or provide a `Pattern` or `Matcher` object back as needed.
+Well, the Regexer library allows you to build a regular expression in code, which will then return either a fully escaped regular expression as a `String` or provide a `java.util.regex.Pattern` or `java.util.regex.Matcher` object back as needed.

 Let's see it in action.